refinedev/refine/documentation/blog/2022-07-21-admin-panel-with-materialui-and-strapi.md

 -   Some of the main features are data fetching and state management, routings, authentication, authorization, internationalization, real-time, mutation modes with optimistic and pessimistic and undoable modes

-## Bootstrapping the Refine app
+## Bootstrapping the refine app
-We'll use [superplate](https://github.com/pankod/superplate) CLI wizard to create and customize Refine application.
+We'll use [superplate](https://github.com/pankod/superplate) CLI wizard to create and customize refine application.

 Run the following command
 ```